kelseyhightower/kubernetes-the-hard-way/docs/01-infrastructure-azure.md

 ```

-Link routing table and NSG to Kubernetes/-mgmt subnets
+Associate the routing table and NSG to Kubernetes/-mgmt subnets

 ```
 azure network vnet subnet set \